soogs/sparsePCA_optimism/README.md

 # sparsePCA_optimism
-erroneous practices in sparse PCA literature
+- Bring to light erroneous practices in sparse PCA literature
+- Suggest possible ways to resolve the issues